-Gunman in Florida grocery store shooting that killed grandmother and 1-year-old is identified
+Gunman in Florida grocery store shot baby first before killing grandmother, investigator says

-(CNN)The Palm Beach County, Florida, sheriff's office has identified the gunman in a fatal shooting at a Publix supermarket Thursday as 55-year-old Timothy J. Wall.
+(CNN)The gunman who opened fire in a Florida grocery store Thursday first fired one shot that killed a 1-year-old boy before struggling with the boy's 69-year-old grandmother and then fatally shooting her, authorities said.

-According to authorities, Wall fatally shot a grandmother and her 1-year-old grandson inside the Royal Palm Beach grocery store before killing himself.
+The shooter, identified as 55-year-old Timothy J. Wall, then killed himself, according to the Palm Beach County Sheriff's Office.

 The motive in the shooting remains unknown.
-The Palm Beach County Sheriff's Office previously said there is no known relationship between the shooter and the victims, who will remain unidentified after their families invoked Marsy's Law.
+The Palm Beach County Sheriff's Office has said there is no known relationship between the shooter and the victims, who will remain unidentified after their families invoked Marsy's Law.

-The sheriff's office responded to the shooting at about 11:40 a.m., per the sheriff's office, and witnesses describe a chaotic scene after gunshots rang out, with people running for their lives.
+Palm Beach Sheriff Ric Bradshaw indicated in a news conference Friday that Wall had expressed on social media a desire to "kill people and children."

-"People thought it was balloons being popped," witness John Charles told CNN.
-He was trying to enter the store when he saw people running out.
-Store employees told him not to enter, he said.
+Sheriff Maj.
+Talal Masri said authorities received the first call about shots fired at 11:35 a.m.
+By the time they arrived at the Publix Supermarket in Royal Palm Beach, they found both victims and the shooter dead.

 Palm Beach County Commissioner Melissa McKinlay issued a statement asking for thoughts and prayers for the victims' family and painted the shooting as yet another example of the scourge of American gun violence.